Nitrokey/nethsm/docs/system-design.md

 The **S-Platform** subject is a minimized Linux which provides access to hardware components and system services.
-The physical disk device (SSD), the TPM and the TRNG are passed to this subject.
-The **S-Platform** subject provides a _Key-Value Store_ for persistently storing all data.
+The physical disk device (SSD), the TPM and the discrete TRNG are passed to this subject.
+The **S-Platform** subject provides a key-value store for persistently storing all _User Data_.
 It provides services to update the _System Software_, securely erase all _User Data_, manage the _Device Key_ and other data from the TPM, and shutdown and reboot the device.
-It utilizes the TRNG to create external entropy and periodically send datagrams **S-Keyfender** containing output of the TRNG.
+It utilizes the discrete TRNG to create external entropy and periodically send datagrams to **S-Keyfender** containing output of the discrete TRNG.

 The **S-Keyfender** subject is a MirageOS Unikernel which provides a HTTPS endpoint for the REST API that handles requests directly or by delegating it to a different subject. **S-Keyfender** is the only subject with decrypted access to the _Authentication Store_ and _Key Store_.
 This is the only subject exposed to the public network.